petergordon-1/MTRX-group2-lab2/Meetings.md

 ### Items:
 - We discussed problems we were having with our parts and collaborated on ways to overcome them
 - Brainstormed a modular approach that will make implementing the individual exercises together easy and less likely to cause bugs

+## Date - 23/4/2026
+### Present:
+- Peter
+- Tom
+- Bella

+### Meeting Purpose:
+- To do some final testing before the lab and try the integration together
+Items:
+- Addressed some bugs that arised during the integrations
+- Planned out our demonstration process for the lab